-Parents carefully inspect their children’s trick-or-treat goodies, tossing any that are remotely questionable.
+You carefully inspect your children’s trick-or-treat goodies, tossing any that are remotely questionable.
 Your subscribers will do the exact same thing upon receipt of your email marketing messages.
-In addition to giving your email a quick visual scan to analyze general aesthetics, they will also make a split-second decision about the relevance, content, and readability prior to clicking the delete button (or worse – the dreaded unsubscribe button).
+In addition to giving your email a quick visual scan to analyze general aesthetics, your clients and prospects will also make a split-second decision about the relevance, content, and readability prior to clicking the delete button (or worse – the dreaded unsubscribe button).

 Don’t subject your email campaigns to the same grim fate as tainted Halloween candy.
 Avoid these 13 frighteningly common email marketing blunders to ensure that your messages are received as blissfully as a bag full of name-brand sweets.

 One of the scariest mistakes that marketers make is putting their marketing automation software on auto-pilot.
 More likely than not, this ghastly practice will result in a spine-chilling number of unsubscribe requests and SPAM reports.
 Automation requires a little more finesse and a lot more quality content than your automation platform can boast.
 Make sure that you don’t let your automated emails fly without direction and purpose.

 No one wants to read articles that bore them to death.
 Your content must be engaging and interesting, not stale and musty.
 What you include in your marketing emails should inspire further inquiry by your subscribers.
 Stale sales pitches and putrid product promotions are not likely to spark prospects’ interest unless you dress them in a snazzier literary wardrobe, such as a case study, story, testimonial or editorial.
 Make sure that you don’t send out spiritless emails that make your readers snore.

 3. Chilling Calls to Action